 2.6.
-Is your medical school a member of a national or international planetary health or ESH organisation?
+Is your institution a member of a national or international planetary health or ESH/ESV organisation?

-- Yes, the medical school is a member of a national or international planetary health or ESH organisation - 0 No, the medical school is not a member of such an organisation
+Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
+(1 points)

+No, the institution is not a member of such an organisation.
+(0 points)